sweetpea-org/sweetpea-py/docs/_source/guide/factorial_design.rst

     derivation
       An artificial :term:`level` that results from the combination of other levels.
 Also called a :term:`derived level`.

+    derivation window
+      A window constraining a :term:`derivation` that depends on a combination of :term:`levels <level>` from other :term:`factors <factor>` in the current trial and zero or more preceding trials.

+    derivation window, transition
+      A :term:`derivation window` that depends on a combination of :term:`levels
+      <level>` from other :term:`factors <factor>` in the current trial and the
+      immediately preceding trial.

+    derivation window, within-trial
+      A :term:`derivation window` that depends on :term:`levels <level>` from other :term:`factors <factor>`, all within the same trial.

     derived level
       See :term:`derivation`.